 Photo by Kristin Hoeberman

-The Corona Virus season has been one of fear and loss for Ms. Levis, as it has for so many.
+The Corona Virus seasons have been ones of fear, frustration, and loss for Ms. Levis.
 When the pandemic started, she was in the middle of performances in France.
-She flew back to the US within 18 hours of the closure of French Theatres, amid looming border closures and as American ports of entry were thrown into chaos.
-The following months saw the cancellations of her debuts with Fort Worth Opera, The St. Paul Chamber Orchestra, and San Francisco Opera, along with several recital opportunities and competitions.
+She flew back to the US within 18 hours of the shut down of French Theatres, amid looming border closures and as American ports of entry were thrown into chaos.
+The following months saw the cancellations of her debuts with Fort Worth Opera, The St. Paul Chamber Orchestra, and San Francisco Opera, along with several recital opportunities.

-In the mean time, Ms. Levis has begun exploring and reshaping the artist she wants to be in relation to herself and to today's society.
-Her work with the acclaimed Mirror Visions Ensemble, of which she is a core member, will continue so keep an eye on the Calendar and on her and their social media platforms!
-She is also working closely with The Soloist Coalition and becoming involved in Arts Union issues with the hope of improving the professional landscape for future Young Artists in America.
+Ms. Levis has since begun exploring and reshaping the artist she wants to be in relation to herself and to today's society.
+Her work with the acclaimed Mirror Visions Ensemble, of which she is a core member, will continue so keep an eye on the Calendar and on her and their social media platforms! .

 Ms. Levis excels in a variety of musical styles from baroque to contemporary music, from opera to musical theater.
 Passionate about new music, she has worked closely with composers such as John Harbison, John Musto, Brian Suits, Tamzin Elliot, Juliana Hall, and B.E.
 Boykin.
 Favorite roles in opera or musical theater have included ingénues (Zerlina in Don Giovanni, Rosina in Il barbiere di Siviglia, Dorabella in Cosi fan tutte, Cinderella in Into the Woods, Nancy in Albert Herring), maids and an aging actress who are anything but ingénues (Dinah in Trouble in Tahiti, Despina in Cosi fan tutte, Petra in A Little Night Music and Métella in La vie Parisienne), passionate young men (Orfeo in Gluck's Orfeo ed Euridice, The Fox in The Cunning Little Vixen, Sesto in Giulio Cesare in Egitto, Romeo in I Capuleti ei Montecchi, Cherubino in Le nozze di Figaro, and Siebel in Faust), bratty little boys and princes (Stephano in Romeo et Juliette, the title role in Ravel's L'Enfant et les sortileges, and Prince Orlofsky in Die Fledermaus), a chatterbox who interrupts her constant prattling only to sip hot chocolate (La Conversation in Charpentier’s Les plaisirs de Versailles), and enigmatic queens (Purcell's Dido and Ottavia in L'incoranzaione di Poppea).

-Abi holds degrees from the Eastman School of Music, the Moores School of Music at the University of Houston, and Bard College Conservatory where she was the recipient of the Mimi Levitt Scholarship.
+Abi holds degrees from the Eastman School of Music, the Moores School of Music at the University of Houston, and Bard College Conservatory.
 While a Young Artist she performed with Los Angeles Opera, Wolf Trap Opera, Utah Opera/Utah Symphony, The Britten-Pears Young Artist Program, and Songfest.
-She resides in Southern California with her husband, award winning author David Treuer, his three kids, and a small zoo of pets.
-She is a passionate supporter of the ACLU, Planned Parenthood, the Black Lives Matter Movement, and for activist groups that seek to secure the rights of the LGBTQ+ community, of which she is a proud member.
+She resides in Southern California with her husband, award winning author David Treuer, her three bonus-kids, and a small zoo of pets.